datanelson518/MLB_Home_Run_Exit_Velocity/README.md

 #### Home Run Distances

-What shows itself immediately as far as home run distances is the fact that in the 2017 and 2016 seasons the batters are consistently hitting home runs further on average at around 400ft compared to the 2015 season which has more spread across 375ft to 425ft.
+What shows itself immediately, as far as home run distances, is the fact that in the 2017 and 2016 seasons the batters are consistently hitting home runs further on average at around 400ft compared to the 2015 season which has more spread across 375ft to 425ft.

 <p align="center">
   <img width="700" height="700" src="plots/home_run_distance_season_subplot.png">